mozilla/fxa/features/FxA-83-sign-in-confirmation-email/README.md

     * Auth server changes polling request responses, including verified tokens in the data.

-13. Content server navigates to settings view.
+14. Content server navigates to about:accounts.

 ### What happens when an OAuth user signs in?